 ZIFT and GIFT are used rarely enough that specific success rates aren't nationally available.
 But what is known about assisted reproductive technology (ART) includes the use of ZIFT and GIFT.

 Assisted reproductive technologies—including GIFT and ZIFT—increase the risk of multiple births.
-A multiple pregnancy is high-risk for both the mother and the fetuses.
+A multiple pregnancy is high-risk for both the mother and the babies.

 ZIFT success versus the risk of multiple pregnancy

-In order for a woman over age 35 to maximize her chances of conceiving with her own eggs and carrying a healthy pregnancy, she must have more embryos transferred than a younger woman would.
+For a woman over age 35 to have the best chance of conceiving with her own eggs and carrying a healthy pregnancy, she must have more embryos transferred than a younger woman would.
 This increases her risk of multiple pregnancy.

 Because of the risks to the babies of multiple pregnancy, experts recommend limiting the number of embryos transferred.
 Based on your age and your situation, your doctor will recommend a certain number of embryos to be transferred.

 Women over 40 have a high rate of embryo loss when using their own eggs.
-As an alternative, older women can choose to use more viable donor eggs.
+Instead, older women can choose to use more viable donor eggs.

 What To Think About

 ART birth rates can be misleading.
-As a woman ages past her mid-30s, her egg quality and quantity decline, making it increasingly unlikely that an ART procedure using her own eggs will result in pregnancy and a healthy baby.
-Many women over age 40 choose to use donor eggs, which greatly improves their chances of giving birth to a healthy child.
+As a woman ages past her mid-30s, her egg quality and quantity decline.
+This makes it increasingly unlikely that an ART procedure using her own eggs will result in pregnancy and a healthy baby.
+Many women over age 40 choose to use donor eggs.
+It greatly improves their chances of giving birth to a healthy child.

 If GIFT fails, a doctor does not learn anything about the sperm's ability to fertilize the eggs.
-With in vitro fertilization, the sperm fertilizes the egg in the laboratory, where a health professional can tell whether fertilization has occurred and can follow embryo development.
+With in vitro fertilization, the sperm fertilizes the egg in the laboratory.
+In that case, a health professional can tell whether fertilization has occurred and can follow embryo development.